sean-njela/django_template/mkdocs_docs/docs/index.md

 !!!
 IMPORTANT
     This project is designed for a simple, one-command setup.
 All necessary actions are orchestrated through `Taskfile.yml`.

 The `Taskfile.gitflow.yml` provides a structured Git workflow using Git Flow.
 This helps in managing features, releases, and hotfixes in a standardized way.
 To run these tasks just its the same as running any other task.
 Using gitflow is optional.
+If you do not want the gitflow tasks, you can remove the `Taskfile.gitflow.yml` file and unlink it from the `Taskfile.yml` file (remove the `includes` section).
+If you cannot find the section use CTRL + F to search for `Taskfile.gitflow.yml`.

 To see all tasks: